0xPolygon/polygon-docs/docs/security/overview.md

 ### Enable developer community

-Polygon Labs is committed to enabling the developer community, allowing them to surface vulnerabilities and patching them before they are exploited.
+Polygon Labs is committed to enabling the developer community to surface vulnerabilities and patch them before they are exploited.
 Polygon Labs has a strict focus on security in our development lifecycle, heavily testing all code and following best practices and standards such as the Secure Software Development Lifecycle.

 ## Conclusion